devbryan0225/vs-code-analysis/README.md

 # vs-code-analysis
 Based on Pluralsight course : Code Analysis in Visual Studio 2019

+# Note
+- ruleset will soon be replaced with .editorconfig

 ## code analysis
 - remove unneccessary usings